boltdb/bolt/README.md

 You can also create a bucket only if it doesn't exist by using the `Tx.CreateBucketIfNotExists()` function.
-It's a common pattern to call this function for all your top-level buckets after you open your database so you can guarentee that they exist for future transactions.
+It's a common pattern to call this function for all your top-level buckets after you open your database so you can guarantee that they exist for future transactions.

 To delete a bucket, simply call the `Tx.DeleteBucket()` function.